Google logo: History

-The logo used since September 1, 2015, featuring a new typeface, Product Sans.
-The colors remain unchanged from the previous logo.
+The logo used from September 1, 2015 to May 18, 2026, with slightly brighter hues and using the Product Sans typeface instead of Catull.
+This remains the basis for the logo as of today (although with different hues and font).

+The logo used since May 19, 2026, with a slightly modified version of Google Sans and slightly brightened hues.

 Google Doodles

 The first Google Doodle was in honor of the Burning Man Festival of 1998.
 The doodle was designed by Larry Page and Sergey Brin to notify users of their absence in case the servers crashed.
 Subsequent Google Doodles were designed by an outside contractor, until Larry and Sergey asked then-intern Dennis Hwang to design a logo for Bastille Day in 2000.
 Today, doodles are designed and published by a team of employees ("doodlers").